noccu/umamusu-translate/README.md

 It accomplishes this by modifying the master.mdb file and Unity assets, aided additionally with dll hijacking through [TLG].

 Translation progress and credits are in [tl-progress].
 Guides can be found below.
-For troubleshooting, please open an issue or ask in the [Umamusume Translation Discord][].
+For troubleshooting, please open an issue or ask in the Discord server.

-This is based on the DMM version of the game and *should* work on linux too.
+This is based on the DMM version of the game and *should* work on linux anc mac too, with some limitations.

 # Features
 Translates (or *can* translate):